tcsenpai/hmacrypt/README.md

 - filepath (string); the path to the file to be decrypted
 - outpath (string); the path to the decrypted file to be saved

 ### Examples

-#### public_key_saver.py

-This is a simple tool that infers a RSA keypair from the hmac_secret provided and the password provided, and saves the public key in this folder.

 #### string_encryption_example.py